Amin0x/aminoo/README.md

 * Show products catalog and list of products recommended with the best prices.
 * User reviews.
 * Product prices charts.
+* Offers and discounts.
+* Companies and organization.
+* Notification and watching.

 ## Admin Portal